Russians in the United Kingdom: Jewish emigration

 Russian Jews emigrated to the United Kingdom beginning in the late 19th century to seek refuge from the persecution in Russian Empire and Eastern Europe.
 It's estimated that 150,000 Jewish people relocated to Britain between 1881 and 1914.
 Slonim-born Michael Marks settled in Leeds where he co-founded Marks & Spencer retail chain in 1894.
 Isaac Moses and his brother founded Moss Bros Group in Houndsditch.
 Montague Burton, then known as Montague Ossinsky, came to England from Lithuania, founding Burton in Sheffield in 1904, opening shops in Chesterfield, Manchester, Leeds and Mansfield within a year.
 Burton became the biggest retail empire in Europe by 1925.

 The production of ready-made coats and jackets became the primary immigrant trade due to the combination of Jews facing restrictions on skilled trades in Russia and the abundant unskilled labor force in Britain.
 The number of Russian and Polish tailors increased from 3,264 in 1881 to 19,218 in 1901.
 Facing language barrier and unable to work on Saturdays for religious reasons, they were often employed by the London's East End sweatshops run by Jewish entrepreneurs.
 Jewish immigrants to London built a thriving clothes trade in Houndsditch and Petticoat Lane.

 The hardships prompted some Jews to become revolutionaries.
 A pioneer of Jewish socialism Aaron Liebermann came to London from Saint Petersburg in 1875.
 He organised the first Jewish worker's organisation Hebrew Socialist Union in London, however, the initiative wasn't supported by the Jewish establishment and the socialist organisation was short-lived.
 Morris Winchevsky, who moved to London from Lithuania, published a socialist Yiddish newspaper Der Poylisher Yidl from the premises in Commercial Street.

 Biochemist Chaim Weizmann came to Britain from Russia in 1904.
 He developed a method of producing cordite explosive that was essential to the Britain's World War I effort.
 His industrial success resulted in meeting then Foreign Secretary Arthur Balfour and he is believed to have influenced Balfour Declaration, which led to the creation of Israel.

 While earlier waves of immigration from Russia primarily consisted of political exiles, who were intent on continuing their activities in their new country, the migration of refugees from the Russian Pale of Settlement marked a significantly larger-scale movement.
 Eastern European Jewish immigration largely ceased following the passage of the Aliens Act 1905.

-Aftermath of the revolution

-In the initial years following the October Revolution, the nature of Russian immigration to the UK underwent a significant transformation.
-While Britain continued to serve as a sanctuary for those unable to remain in Russia, anti-monarchists were succeeded by white émigrés, who represented a broad range of political beliefs.
-Britain admitted an estimated 15,000 refugees, a relatively low figure compared to countries such as France or Germany, as asylum was granted only under exceptional circumstances.
-Some individuals such as Grand Duchess Xenia were evacuated aboard HMS Marlborough in 1919, sent by King George V to protect his relatives.
+Demographics